engageLively/galyleo-examples/quickstart/README.md

 <img src = images/view_editor_1.png width = 800>

-8. Click on the Chart Tab and Click on the Create Button.
+8. Click on the Charts Tab and Click on the Add Chart Button.
 A Chart Builder Dialog pops up.
 Select "SummaryMonth" from the dropdown as the data source for the chart, and type "SummaryMonth" as the name of the chart as well (you can pick any name that isn't the name of another Chart or a Filter, but picking the same name as the View helps you keep them straight).
 Click OK.

 <img src = images/chart_dialog.png width = 800>